floriancafiero/fabula/README.md

 # fabula
 A Python package to study the evolution of a narration through sentiment and emotion analysis.

-Implementation for French language for now.
+Implementation only for contemporary French language for now.

 ## Installation
 Base install: